2. Resources and links

 Measuring Social Capital - Family Support Services and Neighbourhood and Community Centres in NSW

-17. Social Capital: Family Support Services and Neighbourhood and Community Centres (1999,2005) Available for on-line purchase and download for A$15.00.
-This paper has been prepared for Family Support Services and Neighbourhood and Community Centres in New South Wales, Australia, to encourage discussion and reflection on service delivery and community development.
+17. Social Capital: Family Support Services and Neighbourhood and Community Centres SUMMARY (1999,2005) FULL REPORT This paper has been prepared for Family Support Services and Neighbourhood and Community Centres in New South Wales, Australia, to encourage discussion and reflection on service delivery and community development.
 The paper uses data from Family Support Services' and Neighbourhood and Community Centres' censuses and other literature and studies.
 First published April 1999.
 It has been revised and expanded in 2005 and is now available in a PDF version for purchase and download.
 The 2005 edition has been expanded to include question by question data for the 31 social capital questions for fourteen communities and groups included in the three studies so that it is possible for community organisations and services to use the data for comparative purposes.

 18. The questionnaire was used with group participants in family support services .
 It includes some questions on client background, perceptions of the group, life situation and social capital.